rcsousa/openai-readme/README.md

     steps:
       - name: Checkout code
         uses: actions/checkout@v2
-      - name: Set up Python
-        uses: actions/setup-python@v2
-        with:
-          python-version: '3.x'

       - name: Install dependencies
-        run: pip install openai requests
+        run: pip install requests openai

       - name: Generate README
         env:
           OPENAI_API_KEY: ${{ secrets.OPENAI_API_KEY }}
           FILENAME: code.py
         run: python generate_readme.py

       - name: Commit changes
-        uses: stefanzweifel/git-auto-commit-action@v4
+        uses: EndBug/add-and-commit@v7
         with:
-          commit_message: Add explanation to README.md
-          commit_options: '--no-verify'
-          commit_user_name: GitHub Actions
+          author_name: GitHub Actions
-          commit_user_email: actions@github.com
+          author_email: actions@github.com
+          message: Add README.md
 ```

-This workflow will run the `generate_readme.py` script whenever there's a push to the `main` branch.
-It will install the required dependencies, set the necessary environment variables, and run the script.
-Finally, it will commit the changes to the repository.
+In this example, the workflow is triggered whenever a new commit is pushed to the `main` branch.
+It checks out the code, installs the dependencies, and executes the `generate_readme.py` script.
+The script requires two environment variables:

+- `OPENAI_API_KEY`: Your OpenAI API key.
+- `FILENAME`: The name of the file containing the code you want to explain.

+The script reads the content of the file, sends it to OpenAI's GPT-3 language model, and writes the generated explanation to a `README.md` file.

 ## How to Contribute

 If you find a bug or have a feature request, please open an issue on the GitHub repository.
-If you want to contribute code, please fork the repository and submit a pull request.
+Pull requests are also welcome.

 ## References